HomebrewMicros/V20-MBC-ATMEL1284/README.md

 Files cloned from originals held in S260320-R230520_IOS_V20-MBC.zip available in this git package.
 All original SD card support files are available in SD-S260320-R230520-v3.zip.
 Original Author's are duly acknowledged.
 Source code reviewed/modified for my own readability.
+All original authors duly acknowledged.
+Bug reports for this fork to be submitted to me.